Argentina Citizenship By Investment 2025

 Once approved, the Migration Authority grants temporary residence with a deadline for investment implementation.

-Although the Argentina Investment Visa/Residency process is long and complex, it can lead to Argentine citizenship.
+Although the Argentina Residency by Investment process is long and complex, it can lead to Argentine citizenship.
 After submitting your documents to the National Directorate of Migrations, you will receive precarious residency by investment.
-If all the documentation and information required by Immigration is submitted correctly, the residency can be granted for a period of three years, as established by law.
-Regardless of whether your investor residency status is fully approved or still in Precaria status, after two years of holding precarious residency, you can begin the process of applying for Argentine citizenship.
+If all the documentation and information required by Immigration is submitted correctly, the residency can be granted for a period of three years, as established by law (article 29, d).
+Regardless of whether your investor residency status is fully approved or still in Precaria residency, after two years of holding precarious residency, you can begin the process of applying for Argentine citizenship.
 In other words, after two years, you will be eligible to apply for Argentine citizenship.

 Types of Companies in Argentina

 You can set up a business as an SRL or an SA in Argentina.
-An SRL (similar to an LLC) has capital divided into quotas, with 2 to 50 quota holders and simpler management, making it ideal for small to medium businesses.
-An SA (similar to a corporation) features share-based capital that can be freely traded, requires a board of directors, and is suited for larger companies and investors.
+An SRL (similar to an LLC) has capital divided into quotas, with 2 to 50 quota holders and simpler management, making it ideal for small to medium businesses looking to qualify for Argentina investment residency.
+An SA (similar to a corporation) features share-based capital that can be freely traded, requires a board of directors, and is suited for larger companies and investors for Argentine citizenship by investment.

 SRL (Sociedad de Responsabilidad Limitada) — Limited Liability Company